 One way to do this is through Instagram takeovers, where Black creators take over your platform to spread their message through your followers.
 This principle could also be applied to other marketing channels, like your email, blog, or website.

 For example, Selena Gomez let various activists and thought leaders take over her account, giving them the ability to reach her millions of followers.

 Celebrate diversity and inclusion all year round

 Representation year-round is a major factor when trying to authentically reach communities of color.
 According to a 2019 survey from Adobe, 34% of U.S. consumers stopped supporting a brand because it didn’t represent their identity (race, religion, sexual orientation, etc.) in its advertising.
 In order to trust and relate to your brand, consumers want to see that you care about who they are, and that your product is for them.
 Build relationships, don’t just sell products.

 Inclusive marketing is the right thing to do for your business.
 And when it comes to crafting authentic campaigns that achieve your objectives, there is no substitute for getting to know your customers — their dreams, desire, fears, and frustrations at a deep level.
 Any group you’ve deemed as a valuable buyer persona for your brand should know that you’re cheering for them and supporting them in achieving success, whatever they’ve defined that to be.

 Launch your African American marketing campaign

 At Refuel Agency, the #1 multicultural marketing agency, we’ve been working with the African American community for over 30 years — investing in proprietary research to understand the market and delivering unmatched ROI for our clients looking to reach this target audience.
 Are you ready to deliver authentic, hyper-targeted marketing campaigns to the African American community?
-Contact us today to get started with your custom media plan.
+Contact us today to get started with your custom African American advertising plan.